Unit: 8th West Yorkshire Regiment

 Robert Saxby Wilson was just 19 years of age when he died on the 20th October 1918.
-He was the Son of Robert and Emma J. Wilson of Mill Lane, Kirkstead.
+He was the Son of Robert and Emma J. Wilson of Mill Lane, link Kirkstead.
 His parents received the news of their sad loss by receipt of a letter from Capt.
 R.W.
-Crabtree, whom we presume was Robert’s platoon/company officer.
-Prior to the war, Robert was in business with his half brother, John Wilson, as boot and shoe dealers, Station Road, Woodhall Spa.
+Crabtree, thumb whom we presume was Robert’s platoon/company officer.
+Prior to the war, stuff Robert was in business with his half brother, John Wilson, as boot and shoe dealers, Station Road, Woodhall Spa.

 After enlistment, Robert found himself in the 8th Battalion of The West Yorkshire Regiment (The Prince of Wales Own).
 Formed in 1908 as part of the double battalion raised from the old Leeds Rifles, in the Great War it was part of the 49th and then 62nd divisions on the Somme.
 It fought on the Marne and in the battle for the Hindenburg Line.